-According to research from the National Endowment for Financial Education, about 70% who receive a windfall will spend it in a few years.[I] If you do receive a windfall how can you ensure that you’re part of the 30% rather than the 70%?
+According to research from the National Endowment for Financial Education, about 70 percent who receive a windfall will spend it in a few years.[I] If you do receive a windfall how can you ensure that you’re part of the 30 percent rather than the 70percent?

 While it can be tempting to run out and buy a new car or home, delay any big purchases.
 Think about your values and your current relationship with money.
 Suddenly having a large lump sum won’t necessarily fix all of your problems or your relationship with money.